akvorado/akvorado/console/data/docs/02-configuration.md

 ```

 Without configuration, *Akvorado* will listen for incoming
-Netflow/IPFIX flows on port 2055.
+Netflow/IPFIX flows on a random port (check the logs to know which
+one).

 ### Kafka